ccg-v/inception/README.md

 	- Scratch space (intermediate calculations, temp files)
 	- High-speed operations (RAM is faster than disk)

---tmpfs doesn't take a host path or volume name — it just tells Docker: “Mount a RAM-backed filesystem at this path inside the container.”:
+`--tmpfs` doesn't take a host path or volume name — it just tells Docker: “Mount a RAM-backed filesystem at this path inside the container:

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`docker run --tmpfs /path/in/container image:tag`